C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Introduction

-An extension of GLIS for active preference learning, called GLISp, was proposed by some of the authors in~\cite{BemPig20}.
-The decision-maker is requested to express a \emph{preference} on whether a specific candidate is better than the other.
-Based on the expressed preferences, GLISp learns a surrogate of the underlying preference relations and then iteratively proposes a new candidate for testing and to the decision-maker for comparison.
+Preference-based Bayesian optimization (PBO) has been proposed in~\cite{chu2005extensions, brochu2007active, gonzalez2017preferential, abdolshah2019multi}.
+Preference-based \emph{reinforcement learning} (RL) has also drawn much attention in recent years~\cite{christiano2017deep}.
+The reader is referred to the survey paper~\cite{wirth2017survey} for a comprehensive review.
+Note that sample efficiency, which is related to the credit assignment task in RL, is a major challenge in many preference-based RL methods~\cite{wirth2017survey}.
+A more sample-efficient active preference learning method, called GLISp (an extension of GLIS), was proposed in~\cite{BemPig20}.
+GLISp learns a surrogate of the underlying preference relations by solving a Quadratic Programming (QP) problem, whose constraints reflect the expressed \emph{preference} on whether a specific candidate is better than the other.
+Then, the algorithm iteratively proposes a new candidate for testing to the decision-maker for comparison.
 This experiment-driven preference-based approach was tested in~\cite{zhu2020pref} for semi-automated MPC calibration (automatic selection of control parameters, manual assessment of performance by comparisons), demonstrating its effectiveness in terms of the number of experiments needed to reach near-optimal closed-loop performance.